 Dietmar Detering

 After growing up on a dairy farm in Germany, Dietmar Detering earned his Ph.D. in political science in 1999 at Münster University.
 He then moved to New York City and built an online event publishing business (EventMe!
-Inc.), which he still runs.
+Inc.), which he sold in 2021.
 He has served in volunteer leadership roles with several community organizations while raising two daughters with his wife.
 Passionate about environmental protection since he was a teenager, Dietmar started focusing on nuclear power advocacy in 2018.
 Besides his activities in New York, he is also a member of Germany’s Nuklearia group.

 Eric Dawson